Megafunk/MassSample/README.md

 - **Zonegraph**
 In-level splines and shapes that use config defined lanes to direct crowd entities around!
 Think sidewalks, roads etc.
 - **StateTree**
-A new lightweight AI statemachine that can work in conjunction with Mass Crowds one of them is used to direct the cones in the parade.
+A new lightweight AI statemachine that can work in conjunction with Mass Crowds.
+One of them is used to direct the cones in the parade.